Scientific method is a body of techniques for investigating phenomena, acquiring new knowledge, or correcting and integrating previous knowledge.

-- Prediction (if hypothesis is tru, then ...), development of a proper methodology for testing hypothesis
+- Prediction (if the hypothesis is true, then ...), development of a proper methodology for testing hypothesis

 - Testing of a hypothesis.
-If hypothesis is incorrect, move to Step 2
+If the hypothesis is incorrect, move to Step 2

-Scientific method is a most reliable technique for obtaining new knowledge because it is purely based on measurable evidence.
+The scientific method is the most reliable technique for obtaining new knowledge because it is purely based on measurable evidence.

 Scientific articles based on scientific method are, as a rule, most clear because they are focused on verification of one or several hypotheses.
-Scientific method helps to prepare and run well-structured and clear experiments.
-Best scientific journals often require all submitted articles to be written using scientific method.
+The scientific method helps to prepare and run well-structured and clear experiments.
+Best scientific journals often require all submitted articles to be written using the scientific method.

-- You observe that yield of chemical reaction is low (e.g., 30%) and insufficient for your purpose.
-Your question is - how can I increase yield of reaction to 95%?
+- You observe that the yield of a chemical reaction is low (e.g., 30%) and insufficient for your purpose.
+Your question is - how can I increase the yield of reaction to 95%?

-- You analyzed available publications, theory and your experience and formulated the following hypothesis - increase of the reaction temperature from 25 to 70 oC will provide yield of reaction 95%
+- You analyzed available publications, theory and your experience and formulated the following hypothesis - an increase of the reaction temperature from 25 to 70 oC will provide a yield of reaction 95%

 To make it more clear, this sample experiment contained three variables: